Kuadrant/multicluster-gateway-controller/README.md

 1. Setup your local environment
     ```sh
-    make local_setup MCTC_WORKLOAD_CLUSTERS_COUNT=<NUMBER_WORKLOAD_CLUSTER>
+    make local-setup MCTC_WORKLOAD_CLUSTERS_COUNT=<NUMBER_WORKLOAD_CLUSTER>
     ```

-1. Update the manager to contain the necessary environment variable and update the image policy:
+1. Update the manager to contain the necessary environment variable and update the image policy (N.B.
+Do not copy/paste this, the hyphens from github are bad for the YAML parser):
     ```
     containers:
         - command:
-            - /manager
+            - /controller
             args:
             - --leader-elect
             image: controller:latest